By-Laws of Staff Council

 Staff Networking Committee

-This committee is responsible for bringing staff together as a community through various networking opportunities.
-These opportunities include both events organized and hosted by the committee, and social events ("pop-up events").
+This Committee is responsible for bringing staff together as a community through various networking opportunities.
+These opportunities include events organized and hosted by the Committee, and social events ("pop-up events").
 Events funded through the Staff Council budget are open to all staff members and self-funded, pop-up events are open to both staff and faculty.

 Staff Welfare and Advocacy Committee